Tulip-0333/docs/en-GB/deltaapi/appendix.md

 Note that **the API Identifiers are not the tokens used by the Bancho Protocol to authenticate game clients**, they're different and API Identifiers can only used in the Delta API.
 API Identifiers are needed because a user may be connected from multiple clients at the same time (eg: two IRC clients and one game client), and sometimes you may want to do something on a specific client, not on all clients that belong to a specific user.

 ## Multiplayer match IDs
 A "Multiplayer Match" is a the multiplayer "room".
 Each match is identified in the API by an ID.
 Multiplayer match IDs go from 1 to 2147483647.
 The counter is reset each time the bancho server emulator is restarted.
 You can use this ID to manipulate matches through the Delta API (see the [Multiplayer](v2#multiplayer) section).
 When the first game of a multiplayer room is completed, the match is stored permanently in [vinse](https://vinse.ripple.moe), and a new ID, the vinse ID, is generated.
-The vinse ID is available through the Delta API as well, but it cannot be used to identify a match.
+The vinse ID is available through the Delta API as well, but it cannot be used to identify a match through the Delta API.
 For the courious out there, the vinse ID is calculated like this:
 ```python
 (u // (60 * 15)) << 32 | id